 Gold Coast, Queensland

-The Gold Coast is a major tourist destination with a sunny, subtropical climate and has become widely known for its world-class surfing beaches, high-rise dominated skyline, theme parks, nightlife, and rainforest hinterland.
-The city is part of the nation's entertainment industry with television productions and a major film industry.
+The Gold Coast is a major tourist destination with a sunny, subtropical climate and has become widely known for its surfing beaches (such as Surfers Paradise), high-rise dominated skyline, theme parks, nightlife, and rainforest hinterland.

 The Gold Coast is the ancestral home of a number of Indigenous clans of the Yugambeh people,[1] including the Kombumerri,[2] Mununjali, and Wangerriburra[3] clans.
 Europeans arrived in 1823 when explorer John Oxley landed at Mermaid Beach.
 The hinterland's red cedar supply attracted people to the area in the mid-19th century.